Legal tips for setting up your new business by We Love Pets Franchise Support Solicitor, Nicola Walker.

 Did you always want a career in law?

-I left school in Scotland and moved down to Reading where I achieved a BA in Business.
+I left school in Scotland and moved down to Reading where I achieved a BA (Hons) in Business.
 I was determined to work in HR when I was 18 years old.
-However, whilst studying I was given a paralegal role at a specialist criminal defence firm in London working on serious high value fraud and money laundering cases, when my obsession with law began.
+However, whilst studying I was given a paralegal role at a specialist criminal defence firm in London working on serious high-value fraud and money laundering cases when my obsession with the law began.
 The senior partner, Simon Rose, then offered for his firm to fund my academic fees enabling me to study law and the professional course undertaken by all solicitors (LPC).

 Wow, how wonderful to be recognised and offered that opportunity.
 So, how long have you been a practising solicitor?

-I was admitted onto the Law Society Solicitors Roll in March 2007, so 10 and 1/2 years (the half is always important!).
+I was admitted onto the Law Society Solicitors Roll in March 2007, and have been working in law firms for 18 and a half years (the half is always important!).

 Absolutely!
 So what inspired you to run your own practice?